By Fatima Zehra

 Cafe Dissensus Everyday is the blog of Cafe Dissensus magazine, based in New York City, USA.
 All materials on the site are protected under Creative Commons License.

-Read the latest issue of Cafe Dissensus Magazine on ‘Travel: Cities, Places, People’, edited by Nishi Pulugurtha, academic, Kolkata, India.
+Read the latest issue of Cafe Dissensus Magazine on ‘Digital Archiving in the 21st Century’, edited by Md Intaj Ali, PhD Research Scholar, University of Hyderabad, Hyderabad, India.